Professional/Short course Integrated Practice for Sexual and Reproductive Health

 - Clinical learning in practice

 Scheduled learning (approximately 60 hours) includes e-learning, tutorials, demonstration, masterclass and seminars and learning in practice.

 Independent learning (approximately 40 hours) includes hours engaged with essential reading and completion of an e-portfolio.

 Learning in practice (approximately 100 hours)

 200 hours to include a combination of scheduled, independent and learning in practice.

-- Element 1: Electronic knowledge assessment (e-KA) of sexual and reproductive healthcare (assessment duration 60 minutes).
+- Element 1: Faculty of Sexual and Reproductive Health (FSRH) Online Theory Assessment (OTA).
+Assessment duration 60 minutes.
 In order to pass this element, you are required to engage with and complete the e-learning requirements specified by the FSRH.

-- Element 3: FSRH Clinical Experience and Assessment (e-portfolio).
-Preparation and support for this element of assessment will be provided by a mentor in clinical practice and a Faculty Registered Trainer.
+- Element 3: FSRH Clinical Experience and Assessment (evidenced in the students' independent learning portfolios (ILP).
+Preparation and support for this element of assessment will be provided by a practice supervisor in clinical practice and a Faculty Registered Trainer.